Rammaken/PSPVideoConverterTool/README.md

 This program is a wrapper of ffmpeg library to convert videos into a compatible format with the PSP (This format needs to meet: H.264 codec, 480x272 resolution and AAC audio)

+# Features
+- Video converter
+- Thumbnail generation

 # Supported formats
 - MP4
-- AVI
-- FLV
-- MOV
-- WEBM

 # Used libraries
 - ffmpeg [https://github.com/FFmpeg/FFmpeg]